 First off, there are cases – events, such as press conferences, parades, sporting events, concerts, ceremonies, etc. – in which zoom lenses are absolutely necessary as you can only shoot from a single spot and do not have free range of motion.
 Zoom lenses make it easier to capture an assortment of images, from tight close-ups to mid-range and wide angle shots.
-I don’t shoot at the above-mentioned events, so for my fine art photography, I prefer using prime (non-zoom or fixed focal length) lenses.
+I don’t shoot at the above-mentioned events, so for my photography, I prefer using prime (non-zoom or fixed focal length) lenses.
 Below are five reasons I prefer shooting with prime lenses.

 When people use zoom lenses, they can become lazy and rely on the capabilities of their lens too much.
 Instead of searching for the best perspective, they simply zoom in and out until they find something suitable.
 I prefer shooting with prime lenses, as I am forced to move around and examine a wide variety of perspectives, finding the optimal perspective for the focal length of my lens.
 This ensures I am not lazy and don’t just “zoom in and out.”

 Prime lenses tend to be faster than their zoom counterparts.
 Fast lenses (think f/1.4 and f/1.8) enable higher shutter speeds and reduced depth of field, which can be useful in low-light situations and for enhanced creativity in portraiture and macro photography.
 The bokeh (or aesthetic quality of the blur produced in the out-of-focus parts of an image produced by a lens) is really nice on the fast primes, and provides extra depth to your images.